SEND LOCAL OFFER

 Communication and Language; Physical Development; and Personal, Social and Emotional Development.

-Your child’s key worker and our SENco, will work with your child and with you.
+Your child’s key worker and our SENCO will work with your child and with you.
 Next steps provisions will be made for them.
 Individual Support Plans are tailored to meet your child’s specific needs and will be discussed with you before being put in place.
-You will be asked to sign the plan and our SENco will be happy to speak to you about it.
+You will be asked to sign the plan and our SENCO will be happy to speak with you about it.
 If necessary we will have input and advice from other professionals on your agreement.
 Individual Support Plans will be reviewed with you and new ones made as they progress through their early years’ education with us.
-Oatlands Pre School has an “Open Door Policy” and so you are welcome to discuss your child’s progress at any time.
+Oatlands Pre-School has an “Open Door Policy” and so you are welcome to discuss your child’s progress at any time.
+(Currently this will need to be via telephone).

-Each child has their own Learning Journey folder (Tapestry from September 2018) which will contain various observations and photographs of your child to help staff to assess and plan your child’s future development.
+Each child has their own Learning Journey folder which will contain various observations and photographs of your child to help staff to assess and plan your child’s future development.
 Your child’s Learning Journey can be seen at any time.

 We carry out the 2 year progress check and do summative assessments at the end of every term.
 We use observations that contribute to your child’s learning journey which are all linked to the Early Years Foundation Stage Ages and Stages of Development.
 These can highlight any additional support that your child may need.
-Your child’s keyworker and SENco will work with your child on their individual targets.
+Your child’s keyworker and SENCO will work with your child on their individual targets.
 Regular review meetings are held to discuss these targets and how you can support your child at home.
 We have an open door policy at Oatlands Pre School and you are more than welcome to discuss how your child is progressing at any time.
 If you are unable to attend meetings, telephone calls or emails can be used for communication purposes.
+(Currently these will be done by telephone).

 If your child has a specific medical condition, which includes allergies, a Care Plan will be discussed and put in place.
 There are always members of staff on the premises who have a current First Aid Certificate (relevant to infants and young children).
 We are happy to administer medication if it is prescribed to your child.
 The medicine must be in date and stored in its original container.
 When administered, the member of staff will record it and sign the form.
 Parents will then sign the record book to acknowledge the administration of the medicine.
 Individual training will be provided to staff by a health professional if required.
 We have a nominated member of staff who oversees any unwanted behaviour issues and we work closely with parents and the child to provide a consistent and planned approach to improve behaviour.
 Activities can be adapted to ensure your child can be included.
 We can use a now and next board and a visual time table if needed.